jacob-honig/crypto_investments/README.md

 # crypto_investments

 # Purpose
 This challenge requires that I act as a financial advisor proposing a novel approach to assembling investment portfolios that are based on cryptocurrencies.
+My novel approach is using machine learning to cluster a list of 40 cryptocurrencies.

 This report is an assignment for the tenth week of the FinTech bootcamp curriculum by Trilogy Education Services.